-It is basically a Saudi company with a signed agreement with a medical devices legal manufacturers to act on their behalf in Saudi Arabia.
-The authorized representative has to be registered and approved by the SFDA and doesn’t necessarily hold any commercial rights in the market rather facilitate the marketing and sales process by ensuring regulatory compliance.
+It is basically a Saudi company with a signed agreement with medical devices legal manufacturers to act on their behalf in Saudi Arabia.
+The authorized representative has to be registered and approved by the SFDA and doesn’t necessarily hold any commercial rights in the market rather facilitates the marketing and sales process by ensuring regulatory compliance.

 - Representation at SFDA